 What happens after treatment?

-Your specialists will do everything they can to preserve your ability – or your daughter’s ability – to have children.
+Your specialists will do everything they can to preserve your ability – or your child’s ability – to have children.
 But the most important thing will need to be fighting the cancer.

 If only one ovary is removed, it’s likely that the menstrual cycle will get back to normal several months after chemotherapy.
 However, if both ovaries are removed, it will take specialist help to have a baby in the future.
 If this is you, it’s important to talk things through with your specialist or nurse.